yogeshmpandey/yogeshmpandey.github.io/_posts/2015-12-28-January-Books.md

 Whenever you read a good book, somewhere in the world a door opens to allow in more light.
 –Vera Nazarian

 This year I am not reading that much as I did in the previous year but still trying to cover good books.
-In this month managed to read three books.
 Small review of them is as follows:

 1. The Lean Startup (Eric Ries) : This is a great book to read if you are interested in getting into the startup industry.
 If you have even a kernel of an idea, or just want to jump in and be part of a startup, this is a must read.